 The American West almost becomes a character in itself for authors such as Amanda Cabot, who set her Secrets of Sweetwater Crossing and Cimarron Creek series, published by Revell, in the Texas Hill Country.

-While historical fiction westerns are perennial favorites, Tyndale Fiction is one example of publishers moving into modern westerns via Ryan Steck’s Matthew Redd Thriller novels.
+While historical fiction westerns remain perennial favorites, Tyndale Fiction is an example of publishers moving into modern westerns via Ryan Steck’s Matthew Redd Thriller novels.
 Fields of Fire came out in May 2023, Lethal Range in August 2023, and Out for Blood in June.
 Set in Montana’s Big Sky country, Redd must fight any number of international villains and bad operators close to home.

 “It’s funny to me that we’re even talking about modern westerns now.
 Not long ago it was an undesirable genre, with Fields of Fire sitting on my desk.
-Then [the miniseries] Yellowstone happened,” said Steck, who loves lone-operator heroes such as Jason Bourne and Jack Reacher.
-His books have been compared to C. J. Box’s Joe Pickett novels set in Wyoming.
+Then [the miniseries] Yellowstone happened,” said Steck, whose books have been compared to C. J. Box’s Joe Pickett novels set in Wyoming.

-His books aren’t explicitly Christian, but he adds undertones of faith to each book and depicts the process of maturing in the Christian faith.
+While his books aren’t explicitly Christian, he adds undertones of faith to each book and depicts the process of maturing in the Christian faith.

 “Redd has a modern-day cowboy-esque nature.
-He has his own moral code, believes in justice and the pursuit of it, and has the physical traits and experiences of a cowboy,” said Steck, who also adds, “I plan to write Matthew Redd books for a long time.”
+He has his own moral code, believes in justice and the pursuit of it, and has the physical traits and experiences of a cowboy,” said Steck.
+“I plan to write Matthew Redd books for a long time.”

-Publishers such as Tyndale, Revell and Bethany House have no plans to slow down publishing westerns, and neither do the authors.
+Meanwhile, publishers such as Tyndale, Revell, and Bethany House have no plans to slow down publishing Westerns.
+And it's clear that authors will continue to write them, and readers will buy them.

 “The American West offers so many different opportunities for stories," said Peterson.
 "The possibilities are endless.”